cdumay/graylog-api-client/README.md

-# graylog-api-client
+# graylog-api-client-rs

-A graylog API client
+An HTTP REST client example for graylog